spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/2-helm.md

 You can configure a custom service account for application deployments through properties.
 You can use an existing service account or create a new one.
-One way to create a service account is by using `kubectl`, as the following example shows:
+One way to create a service account is by using `kubectl`, as follows:

 ```bash
 kubectl create serviceaccount myserviceaccountname
 serviceaccount "myserviceaccountname" created
 ```

-Then you can configure individual applications as follows:
+Then you can configure individual applications, as follows:

 ```properties
 deployer.<app>.kubernetes.deploymentServiceAccountName=myserviceaccountname